GravityPDF/gravity-pdf-documentation/docs/v6/developers/api/get_form_pdfs.md

 ## Usage

-This snippet will show you how to get the current list of PDFs setup on a particular Gravity Form and loop through the results:
+This snippet will show you how to get the current list of PDFs setup on a particular Gravity Forms and loop through the results:

 ```
 add_action( 'init', function() {